What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 Your Optimal Growth Path

-Over the past 7 years, I’ve developed an Ellevated Outcomes vocabulary in helping our clients think about their long term goal for business.
+We have an Ellevated Outcomes vocabulary to help our clients think about their long term goal for business.
 It’s all in the spirit of what I call Optimal Growth.
-And for small, creative businesses, there are 3 paths you may want to pursue for your own optimal growth.
+For small, creative businesses, there are 3 paths you may pursue for your own optimal growth.

 1. The Start-Up (Scale to Sale)

-The Start-Up is the type of (non-corporate) business you hear most about in the media.
+The Start-Up is one of the business types you hear most about in the media.
 It’s because when one is successful, it’s hugely successful.
-But to the contrary: when one fails, it really fails.
+And to the contrary: when one fails, it really fails.
 There’s not much in-between.

 The term “startup” refers to a company in the early stages of its operations.
 Startups are founded by one or more entrepreneurs who want to develop a product or service for which they believe there is demand.